 The BRA built, owns, and operates three reservoirs (Lakes Possum Kingdom, Granbury, and Limestone).
-In addition to these water supply reservoirs, the Authority contracts with the Corps of Engineers for the water supply storage space at eight federal multi-purpose flood control and water conservation reservoirs (Lakes Whitney, Belton, Proctor, Somerville, Stillhouse Hollow, Granger, Georgetown and Aquilla).
+In addition to these water supply reservoirs, the BRA contracts with the Corps of Engineers for the water supply storage space at eight federal multi-purpose flood control and water conservation reservoirs (Lakes Whitney, Belton, Proctor, Somerville, Stillhouse Hollow, Granger, Georgetown and Aquilla).

 The Brazos River Authority operates a regional wastewater system for the cities of Temple-Belton and the Brushy Creek Regional Wastewater System for the City of Round Rock.
-The Authority also operates wastewater treatment plants for the cities of Georgetown, Dime Box, Clute-Richwood, Sugar Land, Hutto and Liberty Hill.
+The BRA also operates wastewater treatment plants for the cities of Clute-Richwood, Sugar Land, and Hutto.
 The BRA owns and operates the East Williamson County Regional Water System for the City of Taylor.
-The BRA also operates potable water treatment plant for the cities of Dime Box and Leander.

-The Authority engages in water quality monitoring activities throughout the Brazos River basin.
-As a member of the Texas Clean River Program, the Authority samples and tests water from 141 locations throughout the basin on either a monthly, quarterly or annual basis.
+The BRA engages in water quality monitoring activities throughout the Brazos River basin.
+As a member of the Texas Clean River Program, the BRA samples and tests water from more than 100 locations throughout the basin on either a monthly, quarterly or annual basis.
 For further information on the Brazos River Authority, please contact Judi Pierce, Public Information Officer at 254-761-3103.